ssi-dk/chewBBACA/CHEWBBACA/docs/user/modules/GetAlleles.rst

 GetAlleles -  Create FASTA files containing the alleles identified by the AlleleCall module
 ===========================================================================================

 The *GetAlleles* module is used to create FASTA files containing the alleles identified by the *AlleleCall* module.
 Given a TSV file with the allelic profiles, this module generates FASTA files for each gene/locus, including the nucleotide sequences and optionally the translated sequences (if the ``--translate`` option is provided).
 If the ``--distinct`` option is provided, the module will only include distinct alleles in the output files (this also applies to the FASTA files created when using the ``--translate`` option).
-If a TXT file with a list of gene/locus identifiers is provided through the ``--genes-list`` paramete, the module will only create FASTA files for the specified genes/loci.
+If a TXT file with a list of gene/locus identifiers is provided through the ``--genes-list`` parameter, the module will only create FASTA files for the specified genes/loci.
 Otherwise, the module will create FASTA files for all genes/loci present in the input TSV file.

 Basic Usage
 -----------